 [I]f an ANDA specification defines a compound such that it meets the limitations of an asserted claim, then there is almost never a genuine issue of material fact that the claim is infringed.

 There, statements in Teva’s ANDA indicating that it could market a product within the scope of the patent claims trumped its promise not to do so.
 In other words, “[s]imply saying ‘But I won’t do it’ is not enough to avoid infringement.”

 A damaging characterization by generic was clearly exemplified in Intendis GMBH v.
 Glenmark Pharmaceuticals Inc., USA, where the issue was whether Glenmark’s isopropyl myristate excipients performed substantially the same function as the claimed triglyceride and lecithin excipients, i.e., as penetration enhancers.
 In affirming the district court’s holding of infringement under the doctrine of equivalents, the Federal Circuit stated:

-[The District Court also reasoned that] Glenmark’s ANDA included repeated statements that both Glanmark’s excipient and the claimed excipients function as penetration enhancers.
-It noted that Glanmark “should not be permitted to liken their product to the claimed composition to support their bid for FDA approval, yet avoid the consequences of such a comparison for purposes of infringement.”
+[The District Court also reasoned that] Glenmark’s ANDA included repeated statements that both Glenmark’s excipient and the claimed excipients function as penetration enhancers.
+It noted that Glenmark “should not be permitted to liken their product to the claimed composition to support their bid for FDA approval, yet avoid the consequences of such a comparison for purposes of infringement.”